bump-sh/github-action/README.md

 ## Inputs

-* `id` (required): Documentation id.
+* `doc` (required): Documentation id.
 Can be found in the documentation settings on https://bump.sh

 * `token` (required): Documentation token.
 Can be found in the documentation settings on https://bump.sh.
 We recommend to use an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).